Shastri-Lab/DEAP/README.md

-# Issues
+# To do

-- Fix issue without OOB for values close to 1 for modulator
+* Add support for multiple kernels
+* Add support for inputs greater than modulator neuron size
+* Build full network